PhD in Next Generation Smart Batteries for Aircraft Propulsion

-The aim of this PhD is to research the opportunities to embed novel sensors directly within the battery cell at the point of manufacture.
+The aim of this PhD is to research methods to design and manufacture a smart battery.
+This will include integrating novel sensors directly within the battery at the point of manufacture.
 Potentially, this will improve overall battery performance and extend life.
-Further, it may be possible to quantify, in real-time, operating parameters that are currently unmeasurable using traditional sensing methods, allowing us to predict the onset of key safety events, such as thermal runaway.
+Further, it will be possible to quantify, in real-time, operating parameters that are currently unmeasurable using traditional sensing methods, allowing us to predict the onset of key safety events, such as thermal runaway.

 Essential and desirable criteria